AlterNStuff/javascript-scaling/README.md

   }
   `

-  to get modify the scale of the cube if the screen got to small
+  to modify the size of the cube if the screen got to small

 ### Notable Mentions:
 My friend PolyCat, he does way cooler stuff so check him out https://github.com/PolyCatDev